 The O-1B category applies to individuals of extraordinary ability in the arts, television industry, or film industry.
 In order to qualify for an O-1B visa, an individual must provide evidence that they have been nominated for, or received, significant international or national awards in their particular field such as, an Emmy, Grammy, or Academy Award.
 In the alternative, they must provide evidence of at least three or more of the following:

-- Evidence that they performed or will perform services as a lead or starring participant in events or productions which have a distinguished reputation as evidenced by critical reviews, publicity releases, publications, advertisements, or contracts or endorsements;
+- Evidence that they performed or will perform services in events or productions which have acclaimed notoriety as evidenced by reviews, publicity releases, publications, advertisements, or contracts or endorsements;

 - Evidence that the individual has achieved national or international recognition as shown by critical reviews or other published materials;

-- Evidence that the individual has performed or will perform in a lead, starring, or critical role for organizations and establishments that have a distinguished reputation as evidenced by articles in trade journals, publications, newspapers, or testimonials;
+- Evidence that the individual has performed or will perform in a critical role for organizations and establishments that have a prominent reputation.
+Evidence may include articles in trade publicans or journals, newspapers, or testimonials;

 - Evidence that the alien has a record of major commercial or critically acclaimed success as indicated by title, box office receipts, television or movie ratings etc.;